danilobatistaqueiroz/common-english-phrasal-verbs/README.md

-# 2683 common english phrasal verbs
+# List of 2683 common english phrasal verbs

 ### A 1a lista é uma lista extensa: